 Apply wallpaper to appliances

-How To Wallpaper Kitchen Cabinet Doors
+How To Wallpaper The Cabinet Doors

 Of course, the first thing you should do is measure your cabinets.
 If you have cabinets with an indent or an odd shape, you may need to section off pieces to fit to cover the entire door smoothly.
-Once you have these measurements, you can start cutting the pieces you need out of the wallpaper sheet.
+Once you have these measurements, you can start cutting the pieces you need out of the roll or sheet.

 When you’re ready to start applying the pieces of wallpaper, use a sponge or a paint roller to dampen the back of the paper.